-Following the declaration by the World Health Organization of the COVID-19 global pandemic in March 2020, the impacts to the global economy and financial markets continue to generate uncertainty and volatility.
-The Company's exploration activities at site were temporarily suspended at the onset of the pandemic during the spring of 2020 but resumed in June 2020.
-The Company has since continued to carry on with its exploration activities, implementing various measures to protect its employees, contractors and the communities in which it operates, including screening, physical distancing protocols, isolation protocols, rapid testing and increased cleaning and sanitization.
+The COVID-19 global pandemic and recent developments with the war in the Ukraine have impacted the global economy and financial markets and continue to generate significant uncertainty and volatility.
+The Company continues to carry on with its exploration activities at site, having implemented various measures to protect its employees, contractors and the communities in which it operates, including screening, physical distancing protocols, isolation protocols, rapid testing and increased cleaning and sanitization.
 These measures are expected to remain in place for the foreseeable future.
 While travel restrictions have lifted somewhat, challenges continue in particular with air travel to site.
-Corporate activities continue with personnel working remotely.
 The impacts to the Company to date have not been material, and while the Company believes the risk for business interruption remains low, future impacts may result in changes to the timing and nature of the Company's operating plans.